 Damp and mould can occur in homes for a number of different reasons.
 We will always carefully investigate the cause whenever it is reported to us and aim to provide lasting solutions to stop damp and mould reoccurring.

-There are some everyday things everyone can do to help keep their home healthy and reduce the risk of damp and mould:
+There are some everyday things everyone can do to help keep their home healthy and reduce the risk of damp and mould.

 Reduce moisture in your home where possible

-Try to open your windows regularly to let out moist air and let fresh dry air in.
+Keep your home well ventilated.
+Mould likes damp and warm places, so open your windows regularly (ideally for 10-15 minutes everyday) to let out moist air and let fresh dry air in.
 This will allow dry air from outside to enter your home which will mix with the wet air to balance the overall moisture in your property.
-Also make use of any extractor fans in your home.
+Regular dusting and vacuuming can also help prevent mould.

 To stop moisture from spreading when you are cooking or bathing, keep the doors to the bathroom and kitchen closed.
+When cooking, make sure you put lids on your pans to stop moisture escaping.
+Also make use of any extractor fans in your home (see the benefits of using extractor fans below).

-Stop rooms from getting too cold
+Prevent rooms from getting too cold

 Very cold rooms can provide ideal conditions for mould to grow, so it is recommended you don’t let the temperature in any part of your home fall below 14°C.